Seirdy/seirdy.one/content/posts/spoiler-element.md

 ### Further work

 We may need to create additional corresponding <abbr title="Accessible Rich Internet Applications">ARIA</abbr> roles for spoilers.
-I can't really on an ideal one.
+I can't decide on an ideal existing one.

 We may also need to define a vocabulary for well-known spoilers, and encourage authors to use that vocabulary when relevant.
 This could improve how well auto-revealing spoilers works.
 Of course, I'm not proposing that any content matching that vocabulary should receive a spoiler; I'm only proposing to choose that vocabulary when writing spoiler-text, if it's relevant.
 I don't think we should be prescriptive about what to use spoilers on across the entire Web.